RAPAC A Powerful Political Force in Arizona…The “Mystery” of Funding

 What happens to the 70 cents that stays in Arizona?

-15 cents – can be used by your local association to support local candidates.
+Twenty (20) cents can be used by your local association to support local candidates and 50 cents is used by AAR to support state candidates.
 After your local association meets its annual fundraising goal, 50 cents per dollar is retained for local use.
-55 cents – is used by AAR to support state candidates.

 Our key successes at the legislature are due to RAPAC contributions working with lobbying efforts.